 As you’d expect for a half million dollar expedition vehicle, some alterations and modifications are made to the chassis.
 To facilitate access to and from the chassis-mounted truck camper, the rear window and rear panel of the cab are removed.
 Aside from the removal of the springs and the dual rear wheels, and enlargement of the front wheel wells to accommodate the 41-inch tires, this is probably the most significant alteration made to the chassis.
 The rest of the truck, including the powertrain and drivetrain, are left stock to keep the Ford warranty intact.
 This allows EarthRoamer owners to go to any Ford dealer in the USA, in Canada, or in the world to get service.
 EarthRoamer also does this so that everything is covered under the three-year/36,000-mile, bumper to bumper warranty, and the five-year/100,000-mile, powertrain warranty.

 For those of us who own slide-in truck campers, the electrical and suspension systems found in the EarthRoamer are worthy of a closer look.
 With an expedition rig so outrageously priced, you may be asking, why?
 Because these systems, more than any other, can be copied, or at least emulated to some degree, by us regular truck camper folk with regular incomes.
 If anything, the EarthRoamer lets us know that anything is possible with the right knowledge, know how, and funding.
-Sure, most of us can’t afford a monthly payment on a $500,000 EarthRoamer and a mortgage, but we might be able to invest $12,000 on a premium air ride suspension system, $5,000 for massive 41-inch off-road tires with premium bead-lock rims, or $6,500 for a top-of-the-line electrical/solar power system.
+Sure, most of us can’t afford a monthly payment on a $500,000 EarthRoamer and a mortgage, but we might be able to invest $12,000 for a premium air ride suspension system, $5,000 for massive 41-inch off-road tires with premium bead-lock rims, or $6,500 for a top-of-the-line electrical/solar power system.
 But before you do so, make sure your truck’s GVWR can handle the upgrades and any corresponding increase in weight.
 It adds up fast.

 The Electrical/Solar Power System

-Solar power is the foundation of the EarthRoamer’s electrical set-up and has been maximized as much as possible.
+Solar power is the foundation of the EarthRoamer’s electrical set-up.
 The solar panels, which cover 80 percent of the camper’s roof, consists of five 12 volt, 240 watt monocrystalline panels, providing an eye-popping 1,200 watts of power.
 Current flow from the panels is regulated by a pair of Morningstar Maximum Power Point Tracking (MPPT) charge controllers to prevent the batteries from being overcharged.
 Four massive Lifeline 8D 255 amp hour AGM batteries that produce an astounding 1,020 amp hours of power, stores all the energy being created by the solar panels.
 On top of that, a Xantrex battery monitoring system keeps a watchful eye on the four, 158-pound batteries to ensure each is working optimally.
 A key cog in the entire system, the Xantrex Freedom 3,000 watt pure sine-wave inverter, is powerful enough to handle numerous electrical loads at once and has been fully integrated with the rig’s 110 volt electrical system.
 This means you can access the inverter’s output through any of the rig’s standard 110 volt AC outlets.

 It’s pretty evident that the EarthRoamer’s electrical system is pretty capable, but a good electrical system is built on more than just big numbers.
 The system is well designed and the components within it are well matched.
 “What sets our electrical system apart is having a cohesive system,” Tatro explains.
 “You can’t just add solar panels to a traditional RV and expect it to work well.
 You have to select all of your components very carefully and pick low amperage devices and make sure all of your wiring is sized appropriately.
 If you have solar, but you have a fridge that isn’t very efficient, the whole system isn’t going to work well.
 It’s all about stepping back and looking back at the design of the system to make sure it will do what it’s designed to do.”